Turin DF64 Grinder Review: Does It Live Up To The Hype?

 We’ve spoken of the DF64 primarily as an espresso grinder so far, but the aluminum adjustment ring has 90 marked grind settings ranging from ultra-fine to very coarse.
 Because the adjustment is step-less, you essentially have infinite precision when it comes to dialing in your perfect brew.

 As with all single dosing grinders, popcorning is a bit of an issue with the DF64.
 Grinders with hoppers use the weight of the beans to apply even pressure when feeding beans into the grinding mechanism.
 Hopperless grinders don’t have this option, so the last few beans to go through tend to “popcorn” around, leading to uneven grinding (5).
 This is another problem where third-party vendors are offering solutions.

 Value for Money – 4.5/5

 Value for money is where the DF64 shines.
-It probably does not match the Niche Zero or Eureka Mignon in terms of quality.
+It probably does not match the Niche Zero or the Ceado e37s in terms of quality.
 Still, it is also notably less expensive than those options — depending to some extent on where in the world you’re ordering it from.

 If you want a high-end coffee grinder that can grind consistently for an espresso or a pour-over, the DF64 is one of the least expensive options other than a hand coffee grinder.
 To some extent, this may result from limited competition in this market so far, so we could see alternatives arriving soon.
 Already, Eureka has come out with a Niche Zero competitor, but it is expected to be priced well above the DF64 (6).